JojoDevel/Secure-Pub-Sub-Client/readme.md

 Keep Secure...

+## Advanced Methods

+If you are interested in more advanced modification of the SSL/TLS connection or just want to know more about the details, the ESP8266 project contains many [examples](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples) about SSL connection handling.
+Especially the BearSSL projects are relevant for this topic and the 'BearSSL_Validation' contains a good discription of all the possible methods.
+Furthermore, it also discusses to deacrease the security level in favor of a longer battery life.

+So have fun improving and keep secure...

 ## Comments

 If you find any bugs or improvements don't hasitate to open an issue and/or to fork the repo.